twgraduate/api-spike/README.md

 * Edit detail information by book id:              PUT       /book/:isbn
 * Delete book information by book id:              DELETE    /book/:isbn

+When you POST/PUT?DELETE, username&password is needed, they are assigined in the authorization header.

 ***
 # **API error**